-How to Make the Perfect Meatballs | Reader's Digest
+How to Make Meatballs Like a Professional Chef

 Be picky about your meat

 Meatballs aren’t the time to cash in on your supermarket’s discount meat.
 While many recipes call for a mix of beef, pork, and veal, the quality of the meat is what matters most and Arpaia actually uses only veal.
 “There’s a difference between good and bad quality meat.
 Go to the butcher and get fresh ground meat that’s hormone-free,” she says.
-(Get to the truth behind the studies that label red meat as bad for you.)
+Not sure how to get the best cut?
+Try using these tips from butchers.

 Mix them with love

-“Mine never used to come out as good as my mother’s and I couldn’t figure out what I was doing wrong,” says Arpaia.
+Mixing is the secret to how to make meatballs like a pro.“Mine never used to come out as good as my mother’s and I couldn’t figure out what I was doing wrong,” says Arpaia.
 “Turns out, I wasn’t mixing long enough.”
-Once you have your ground meat (two pounds), garlic (five cloves), chopped parsley (1/2 cup), cheese (1 ½ cups), one to two eggs, a small loaf of day-old Italian bread (soaked in water or milk to soften it up), and salt and cracked black pepper, it’s time to get dirty.
-Use your hands to mix everything together for three to five minutes.
+Once you have your ingredients, it’s time to get dirty and mix for several minutes.
 “It’s a long time but it helps everything be totally integrated together,” she says.

 Gently roll and fry, don’t bake

 “Frying gives you that beautiful golden brown crust that seals in the juiciness of the meat,” says Arpaia.
 It’s important to roll each meatball the same size for even cooking.
 Arpaia’s pro tip is to dab a little olive oil on the palms of your hands so the meat doesn’t stick, then gently form the balls, being careful not to overwork the meat mixture.
-Pour a couple inches of oil into a pan and turn the burner on medium-to-high heat (the ball should sizzle when you drop it in), then fry for three to four minutes on each side until golden brown.
-Flip once and place on a sheet pan.
 “Don’t overcrowd the pan and don’t use paper towels to soak up the oil.
 I think the extra oil is good for the sauce,” she says.

 Don’t skimp on the sauce